 A structured diagnostic across the areas that determine whether AI is improving your engineering system, or just adding activity to existing constraints.

-Assess DORA signals, lead time, PR flow, review queues, release friction, and bottlenecks across your software delivery lifecycle.
-Understand where AI is improving the system, and where it is not.
+Assess AI delivery indicators, AI-to-production cycle time, AI-generated PR flow, governance review depth, release friction, and bottlenecks across your AI-assisted delivery lifecycle.
+Understand where AI coding tools are improving the system, and where they are not.

 Understand how developers actually use Copilot, Claude, ChatGPT, agents, IDE tools, and internal AI workflows, and where usage creates real leverage versus noise or rework.